All Episodes

 It would have been real easy.

-There obviously something deeply uh going d bothering Ted Cruz here.
+There obviously something deeply going bothering Ted Cruz here.

-I uh I think there's something to the fact that if the New York delegation hadn't, you know, started having fun here, it might not have ended the way it did, but he could have done this in a way that would not have angered one group or the other, which again is what I thought he was gonna do.
+I think there's something to the fact that if the New York delegation hadn't started having fun here, it might not have ended the way it did.

-I thought that was the objective of speech.
+I thought that was the objective of his speech.

-Folks, if you're anything like me, you're worn out.
+Folks, if you're anything like me, you're worn out on this.

-And even uh finishing the program, I I have such some pangs of guilt.
+And even finishing the program, I have such some pangs of guilt.

-There's so much stuff I wanted to talk about today that I didn't get to, and it was no way I was gonna be able to get it all in.
+There's so much stuff I wanted to talk about today that I didn't get to, and there was no way I was going to be able to get it all in.

 But see, there's always the next day, so it's okay.